 October 1994: PSF opens a $50-million pork-processing facility in Milan, Missouri, killing 3,500 hogs per day.
 It announces plans to expand to 80,000 sows in Dalhart, Texas, by the end of 1996.
 A site in Texas has been selected for a new packing plant.

 November 1994: Hog prices plummet and corn prices rise.
-Rumors circulate that PSF is paying 12% interest to Morgan Stanley and losing $600,000 a day with a cost of production of $5,000 per sow.
+PSF was highly leveraged.
+“We were $7 in debt to $1 in equity," says Gordon.
+"Interest rates were over 10%.
+We were paying huge money on this money.”
+Rumors circulate that PSF is losing $600,000 a day with a cost of production of $5,000 per sow.

 May 1995: PSF suspends the expansion in Texas, blaming low hog prices.

 August 1995: PSF lagoon release allegedly kills 200,000 fish in a 10-mile stretch of stream.
 PSF is fined $20,000.

 December 1995: PSF reports losses for 1995 at $100 million.
 Huge start-up costs and hefty interest payments are blamed.
 PSF debt load is estimated at $470 million.

 December 1995: PSF registers a lagoon release of 35,000 gallons.

 March 1996: PSF misses an interest payment and defaults on two series of bonds worth $325 million.
 Withdraws registration with the SEC.

 July 1996: PSF announces prearranged Chapter 11 bankruptcy following more than 18 months of volatility in hog and grain markets.
 “We will emerge from this process with a solid financial foundation and the ability to once again focus on the opportunities ahead,” says spokesperson Charlie Arnot.